Below is the contact information for the Board of Directors for AEIRS

 Kim Metcalf, Ed.
 D., R.T.
 (R) (T) (MR)

-Kim Metcalf is an Adjunct Assistant Professor of Clinical Research and Leadership at the George Washington University in Washington, DC.
-She was previously an Assistant Professor in the Graduate Medical Imaging Program at the MGH Institute of Health Professions in Boston, MA.
+Kim Metcalf is an Adjunct Assistant Professor of Clinical Research and Leadership at The George Washington University in Washington, DC.
+She is also the Radiology Manager of the VA Maine Healthcare System in Augusta, ME.
+She previously served for 8 years as an Assistant Professor in the Post-Bachelor Degree Certificate Program in Medical Imaging.

 Dr. Metcalf completed both her Radiography and Radiation Therapy degrees at Southern Maine Community College and her Bachelor of Science degree at the University of Southern Maine.
 She also holds a Masters Degree in Business Administration from the University of New Hampshire and a Doctoral Degree in Higher Education Leadership from Nova Southeastern University.

-Dr. Metcalf has over 25 years of experience in the radiologic sciences having held clinical, management, administration, and education positions in the profession.
-She currently serves as a member of the Editorial Review Board for both the ASRT Radiologic Technology journal and the AEIRS Radiologic Science & Education journal.
-She has several publications and presentations to her credit and she was just awarded the Jean I. Widger distinguished author award along with her co-authors for the best peer-reviewed article published in the ASRT Radiologic Technology journal in 2010.
+Dr. Metcalf has over 30 years of experience in the radiologic sciences having held clinical, management, administrative and education positions in the profession.
+She has served as a member of the Editorial Review Board for both the ASRT Radiologic Technology journal and the AEIRS Radiologic Science & Education journal.
+She has several publications and presentations to her credit and she has been awarded the Jean I. Widger distinguished author award along with her co-authors for the best peer-reviewed article published in the ASRT Radiologic Technology journal in 2010.

 Kim lives in West Baldwin, ME with her husband David.
-They have two daughters, one is a sophomore at Maine Maritime Academy and the other is a senior in high school.
-Kim's niece also lives with them and she is also a senior in high school.
-Kim's hobbies include watching and feeding birds, landscaping and gardening.
-Kim currently serves as the President of the Maine Maritime Academy Parent's Association.
+They have two daughters, one is a senior at Maine Maritime Academy and the other is a sophomore at The University of Maine.
+Kim’s hobbies include birding, landscaping and gardening.
+She recently served as the President of the Maine Maritime Academy Parent’s Association.

-Kim has been a member of the ASRT since 1987 and a member of AEIRS since 2006.
-She is excited about being more involved with the AEIRS organization and seeks to support the profession of radiologic science through the mentoring and encouraging of members to conduct research and disseminate their works through publication and presentations.
+Dr. Metcalf has been a member of the ASRT since 1987 and a member of AEIRS since 2006.
+She is committed to the AEIRS organization and seeks to support the profession of radiologic science through the mentoring and encouraging of members share their expertise through the conducting of research and disseminating their work through publication and presentation.